kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 rollout.
 Similarly, consider large clusters and how enablement/disablement will rollout across nodes.
 -->
+COSI's controllers don't impact the data path of Pods using already-running object storage applications.

+However, if upgrade fails resulting in COSI unavailability, users will be unable to create new Buckets or Bucket Accesses.
+Key rotation might not be available during rollout/rollback failure as well.

 ###### What specific metrics should inform a rollback?